Liverpool Hope Logo Liverpool Hope Logo

 Extensions for coursework or deferral of examinations

 The University has a fit to sit policy.
-If you are not fit to submit a piece of coursework you should apply for an extension.
-If you are not fit to sit an examination you should use the Examination Deferral Request Form.
+If you are not fit to submit a piece of coursework you should apply for an extension via the online system.
+If you are not fit to sit an examination you should use the Examination Deferral Form.
+A medical evidence form is available which can be completed by an external professional to support your extension request.

 Completing your Postgraduate Course